pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "I'm happy about the things I've done.
 Not always happy about the results, but happy about the decisions, because I made them myself.
 And I think that's an important way to go through life."
 --Kevin Costner

+"If I can't scuba, then what's this all been about?
+What am I working toward?"
+--Creed, The Office

 "You are shittin' in my mouth and callin' it a sundae."
 --David Cross as Ronnie Dobbs on *Mr. Show*